glennklockwood/limelead/content/pages/hpc-howtos/nvidia-jetson-nano.md

 They work and can hold a connection, but the packet loss on both is > 15% and the latency is quite variable.
-These were both cheap dongles with no external antenna, and the connection quality (loss and variability) did improve when the Jetson was adjacent to my wifi router, but I do wonder if the Jetson's physical design interferes with cheap USB dongles' small antennae.
+These were both cheap dongles with no external antenna, and the connection quality (loss and variability) did improve when the Jetson was adjacent to my wifi router.
+I do wonder if the Jetson's physical design interferes with cheap USB dongles' small antennae though, as both of these dongles are rock-solid on Raspberry Pi.

 ### Capacity Management

-NVIDIA recommends using an SD card with at least 32 GB, and that's no joke--the reliance on container images to provide a software environment not only takes up a lot of space, but imposes constraints on what sort of external storage you can use since Docker apparently relies on extended attributes which NFS does not support.
+NVIDIA recommends using an SD card with at least 32 GB, and that's no joke--the reliance on container images to provide a software environment not only takes up a lot of space, but imposes constraints on what sort of external storage you can use.
+This is because Docker relies on extended attributes which NFS does not support.

 The big offender of capacity consumption is `/var/lib/docker`.
 After installing